getindata/kedro-kubeflow/docs/source/02_installation/02_configuration.md

     # Allows to specify user executing pipelines within containers
     # Default: root user (to avoid issues with volumes in GKE)
     owner: 0

+    # Flak indicating if volume for inter-node data exchange should be
+    # kept after the pipeline is deleted
+    keep: False

   # Optional section allowing adjustment of the resources
   # reservations and limits for the nodes